-Who we are
+Who are we?

 The Royal College of Psychiatrists is the main professional body for psychiatrists in the UK.
 We have a world-wide membership.

-Why we produce mental health information
+Why do we produce mental health information?

 Public education is one of the central tasks of the College.